10/24/2024

 Chief Financial Officer

-Yeah, I think where where you should take confidence from or where we take confidence from is what we are demonstrating in our results, for example, today, right with the clear upgrade and EBITDA for this year and continuing to say we're going to do at least 5% next year.
-And it's not just as I said, the change program, which obviously has an immediate impact, as I just said, even that one month in Q4 has a positive impact.
-It is also what we do on non FTE related cost as an organization, right?
-Just the fact that we are being much more disciplined is really, really going to help help with that.
+Yeah, I think where you should take confidence from or where we take confidence from is what we are demonstrating in our results, for example, today, right, where they clear up upgrade and EBITDA for this year.
+And continuing to say we're going to do at least 5% next year.
+And it's not just, as I said, the change program, which obviously has an immediate impact.
+As I just said, even that one month in Q4 has a positive impact.
+It is also what we do on non-FT related cost as an organization, right?
+Just the fact that.
+We are being much more disciplined is really, really going to help with that.
 But I'm going to say it again.
 It's really important.
 We have full confidence in that 2% service revenue growth for 2025.
 That is the first building block in that at least 5% EBITDA.
-And then on top of that, obviously, the cost initiatives that we're that we're doing.
-Eric, you want to add something?
+And then on top of that, obviously, the cost initiatives that we're doing.
+Eric, you wanted to add something?
+Yeah.

 speaker